squadronview/cg-site/content/intro/pricing/rates.md

 | **FISMA Low** | One public-facing FISMA Low system, including all the spaces needed and DNS support. | $20K | No\** |
 | **FISMA Moderate** | One public-facing FISMA Moderate system, including all the spaces needed and DNS support.
 Additional support for FISMA Moderate data requirements. | $90K | No\** |

-\*Access package fees are charged yearly and are non-severable.
+\*Access package fees are charged yearly, are non-severable and non-refundable.

 \*\*See the [managed services](#managed-services) section for details.